 Caring for your dentures is a simple process.
 When handling your dentures, stand over a folded towel or basin of water before being placed in a denture cleanser soaking solution or in plain water Never use hot water, which can cause them to warp.
 Also, brush your dentures daily to remove food deposits and plaque and help prevent them from becoming stained.
 You also should brush your gums, tongue, and palate every morning with a soft-bristled brush before you insert your dentures.
 This stimulates circulation in your tissues and helps remove plaque.

-For more information about dentures or any other dental service, call our office at 508-255-0111 in Brewster, Massachusetts for an appointment with our dentist.
+For more information about dentures near Brewster, Massachusetts, call our office at 508-255-0111 to schedule an appointment with a dentist.

 Ball Attachment Dentures

 Providing comfort and stability, the simplest option for implant-retained dentures is the ball attachment denture.
 Generally used when all of the lower teeth are missing, this system works by placing two dental implants in the lower jaw that allows the patient to snap the denture into place.
 The stability and functionality of the ball attachment denture give patients approximately 60% of what they had with their natural teeth, as opposed to 10% of the functionality of loose dentures.

 Over time, as you wear your dentures, you lose the bony structure that supports your soft tissues.
 Because your soft tissues make contact with your dentures, this too will start to recede with the bone.
 As a result, you're in a constant state of adjustment, discomfort, and difficulty with everyday functions like speaking, chewing and smiling.
 The solution is denture stabilization.

 When you have lost your natural teeth, a variety of complications can arise that impact your physical and emotional health.
 You may find it difficult to speak clearly or chew your favorite foods.
 You may be embarrassed and try to hide your smile from others.
 You may also experience shifting among your remaining teeth, causing additional discomfort in your mouth and jaw.